microsoft/FactoryOrchestrator/docs/docs/tasks-and-tasklists.md

 # Tasks and TasksLists

 Factory Orchestrator uses "Tasks" to capture a single action.
 Tasks can be executables, scripts, apps, TAEF tests, or external actions.
 TasksLists are used to order and group Tasks.

+You can define a collection of tasks in a **[TaskList](../CoreLibrary/Microsoft-FactoryOrchestrator-Core-TaskList/)**.
+Tasks in a TaskList are run in a defined order, and can be a mixture that includes any type of tasks that's supported by Factory Orchestrator.
+TaskList data persists through reboots.
+TaskList data is stored and maintained by the Factory Orchestrator service, and doesn't depend on the app being open or running.
 Tasks in a TaskList can be configured to run in series, parallel, or in the background.

-## Factory Orchestrator Task log files

-The Task log files contain details about the execution of a specific of the Factory Orchestrator Task.
-There is one log file generated for each run of a Task ([TaskRun](../CoreLibrary/Microsoft-FactoryOrchestrator-Core-TaskRun/)).
-The files are saved to `%ProgramData%\FactoryOrchestrator\Logs\` on a Windows and `/var/log/FactoryOrchestrator/logs` on Linux, but this location can be changed using the [FactoryOrchestratorClient](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-FactoryOrchestratorClient%28System-Net-IPAddress_int%29/).[SetLogFolder](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-SetLogFolder%28string_bool%29/)() API.
-Use the [FactoryOrchestratorClient](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-FactoryOrchestratorClient%28System-Net-IPAddress_int%29/).[GetLogFolder](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-GetLogFolder%28%29/)() API to programmatically retrieve the active log folder.
+Factory Orchestrator supports using environment variables (ex: %ProgramData%, $TMPDIR) in all Tasks.

 ## Factory Orchestrator tasks